CBWT-DT

 CBWT-DT (channel 6) is a CBC Television station in Winnipeg, Manitoba, Canada.
 It has common ownership with Ici Radio-Canada Télé station CBWFT-DT (channel 3).
-Both stations share studios on Portage Avenue and Young Street in Downtown Winnipeg, while CBWT-DT's transmitter is located near Red Coat Trail/Highway 2 in Macdonald.
+The two stations share studios on Portage Avenue and Young Street in Downtown Winnipeg; CBWT-DT's transmitter is located near Red Coat Trail/Highway 2 in Macdonald.

 History

 Planning for CBWT started in November 1952, when the Government of Canada announced its intention of setting up a television station in Winnipeg.
 The station was announced by J. R. Finlay at a Cosmopolitan Club meeting at the Marlborough Hotel on September 16, 1953.
 At the time, the station was projected to become western Canada's first television station (before Vancouver's CBUT), but was delayed.
 There was an entry for CBWT in the 1953 MTS telephone book.
 In September 1953, CBC Winnipeg moved into a new 50000 sqft facility at 541 Portage Avenue.